 Research shows that personalized video content improves your results, which makes sense.
 After all, video is a very personal medium.
 But if you deliver personalized content in a generic manner – as if you were talking to a stranger – you have defeated the purpose and depersonalized the entire experience for your prospect.

 Truly personalized video is the ability to make your prospect feel like you are talking just to them.
 Even though you can’t see them.
 This is what actors train to do, and so can you.
 It starts by imagining you can actually see this specific person through your camera lens as if you are in an actual face-to-face conversation.
 This powerful technique makes your focus is much tighter, your gaze and tone more intimate, and your body language less presentational.
 And your prospect will feel the difference.
 Learning to speak to a camera in a way that makes your prospect feel like you are sitting right across from this is a process.
-And I break it down for you in my book, Look Me In the Eye.
-You can sign up to get the first two chapters here.
+And I break it down for you in my “how-to on everything video” book, Look Me In the Eye.

 Pro Tip 4: Lose the script